novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-82.md

 At that time, Lee Hyun-woo had met the chairman of 【Samjin】 and experienced his straightforward personality.

-'Would his personality change in this life too?'
+'Would his personality change in this life?'

 On the other hand, Han Se-jin's curiosity rose.

 What could Lee Hyun-woo possibly not know, who he didn't know, or what he wasn't aware of?

-'Well, being so confident and competent, he certainly leads situations even in front of domestic and foreign journalists.'
+'Well, being so confident and competent, he leads situations even in front of domestic and foreign journalists.'

 The more he experienced, the more his respect grew.